Humboldt-WI/blog/content/research/information_systems_1819/test.md

      style="display:block;margin:0 auto;"
 	 src="/blog/img/seminar/HAN_img/reviewyelp.png">
 <br>
 Here, we have a review from yelp that consists of five sentences.
 The highlighted sentences in red deliver stronger meaning compared to the others, and inside, the words *delicious* and *amazing* contribute the most in attributing the positive attitude contained in this review.
-This example reproduces our aforementioned statement about HANs, which we also intuitively know: not all parts of a document are equally relevant to gain the essential meaning from it.
+This example reproduces our aforementioned statement about HAN, which we also intuitively know: not all parts of a document are equally relevant to gain the essential meaning from it.
 <br>
 <br>